-You have no contractual or statutory right to be paid for time off for fertility treatment.
 Any payment of salary made by the Council in such circumstances is done so in its absolute discretion.
 Provided you comply with the Council's sickness absence reporting procedure and your absence is properly certified, you will receive sick pay in accordance with the Council's sick pay provisions set out in your contract of employment and in the section on "Sick Pay".
 If you require further paid time off, you may use your existing paid annual leave entitlement, provided you comply with the provisions relating to annual leave set out in your contract of employment and in the section on "Holidays".
+Please refer to the sick policy as detailed in your contract of employment for any time off for fertility treatment.